ginomessmer/x-azure-functions-filter-http-issue/README.md

 ![1536579551008](assets/1536579551008.png)

-_**Expected behavior**: Pass HTTP 400 back to the client as response plus return the exception message to the response content_
+_**Expected behavior**: Pass HTTP 400/403 (or any other status code) back to the client as response plus return the exception message to the response content_
-_**Actual behavior**: Pass HTTP 500 back to the client as response, the response content is completely empty_
+_**Actual behavior**: Pass HTTP 500 back to the client as response plus don’t provide a response content (the response content is actually completely empty)_

 ---